dvskhamele/UserDose/README.rst

 And is developed entirely using:-

-- Python, django (Python Web Framework), django rest framework (For REST APIs), and some other required modules in backed (You may find list of base requirements under BASE/config/settings/base.py,
+- Python, Django (Python Web Framework), Django Rest Framework (For REST APIs), and some other required modules in backed (You may find list of base requirements under BASE/config/settings/base.py,
    - You may find local requirements under BASE/config/settings/local.py,
    - You may find production level requirements under BASE/config/settings/production.py)
 - Html, css, jquery, jquery validation library, bootstrap
 - Some other modules for frontend, and using Docker as for containerisation of application, database MongoDB, etc.